MFG Lite - System DB and Login Implementation

 • Every session has an expiry time.

-• JWT expiry and DB expiry must match.
+• JWT expiry and database session expiry must match.

 JWT Helper